doonze/EmbyUpdate/README.md

 for Python you'll need to get:

 ```
-requests (install through pip or apt, google if you need to know specifics for your system)
+(install through pip or apt, google if you need to know specifics for your system)
+requests
+configparser (or for 2.7 it's ConfigParser)
 ```

 ### Getting Started